AttarSaba/login-test-automation/README.md

 2. Go to the directory `login-test-automation`, Install node modules - `npm install`

+3. Correct credentials to login are practice / SuperSecretPassword!

+4. To run tests - `npm test`

-3. Check your chrome browser version, if the browser version is greater than 125, install the chromedriver matching your version using
+5. If the test fails due to chromedriver version then check your chrome browser version, install the chromedriver matching your version using

    `npm i chromedriver@<version>`

-4. Skip step 3 if your chrome browser version is 124/125

-5. Correct credentials to login are practice / SuperSecretPassword!

-6. To run tests - `npm test`

 Note: If you are on Windows machine, then after step 3 above execute the following command